 What Is Fiber Cement Siding?

 Fiber cement siding is a durable and low-maintenance material that is commonly used to cover the exterior of houses and, in some cases, commercial buildings.
 It's manufactured with cellulose fibers, along with cement and sand, making it long-lasting and durable.

 Fiber cement siding is sometimes confused with asbestos-cement siding, a shingle-format type of siding widely used in the first half of the 20th century and which has since been discontinued.
 Fiber cement siding does not contain asbestos.

-Unlike wood siding, fiberboard siding doesn't rot or require frequent repainting.
+One of the most desirable qualities of fiber cement board is that it is so durable.
+Unlike wood siding, fiberboard siding does not rot or require frequent repainting.
 It is fireproof, insect resistant, and performs well in natural disasters.

 Fiber cement board is available in plank format that is similar in dimension to vinyl siding, ranging in profiles from 4 to 11 inches.
 Fiber cement siding is also finished with a variety of textures.
 Wood grain patterns mimic traditional wood siding, while smooth planks or stucco textures look clean and modern.
 Fiber cement board is also made into sheets, which can be installed as an insulating underlayment for tile.